expressjs/express/Readme.md

 ## Philosophy

-  The Express philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
+  The Express philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, websites, hybrids, or public HTTP APIs.

   Express does not force you to use any specific ORM or template engine.
 With support for over